Black Sheep (1996 film): Reception

+The film grossed $32.4 million in US theaters.

-Black Sheep is the final appearance of Spade and Farley together, and it is often unfavorably compared to Tommy Boy, though it has also gained a cult following.
-On Rotten Tomatoes it has an approval rating of 28% based on reviews from 32 critics.
+Black Sheep is the final appearance of Spade and Farley together.
+On Rotten Tomatoes it has an approval rating of 29% based on reviews from 34 critics.
 The site's consensus states: "Chris Farley and David Spade reunite to diminishing returns in Black Sheep, a comedic retread that succumbs to a woolly plot and sophomoric jokes."

 Audiences surveyed by CinemaScore gave the film a grade B+ on scale of A to F.

-Film critics Gene Siskel and Roger Ebert gave the film "two big thumbs down very big thumbs way down," with Siskel admitting that Black Sheep was one of only three films he ever walked out on, the others being Million Dollar Duck and Maniac.
-Siskel stated several times that he did not like Chris Farley and thought of him as a terrible actor, stating at one point "Chris Farley is not funny.
+Film critics Gene Siskel and Roger Ebert gave the film "two big thumbs down very big thumbs way down", with Siskel admitting that Black Sheep was one of only three films he ever walked out on, the others being Million Dollar Duck and Maniac.
+Siskel stated several times that he did not like Chris Farley and thought of him as a terrible actor: "Chris Farley is not funny.
 I knew John Belushi, I knew John Candy, he's no John Belushi or John Candy."
-Ebert (who gave the movie thumbs down) called it "not only one of the worst comedies I've ever seen, but one of the least ambitious; it doesn't even feel like they're trying to make a good movie."
-A few weeks later, during their televised review of Happy Gilmore, Ebert tried to defend Farley, saying that he thought Siskel was too hard on him, and that he believed with the right script Farley could be good in a film (he also said that during the initial episode).
+Ebert called it "not only one of the worst comedies I've ever seen, but one of the least ambitious; it doesn't even feel like they're trying to make a good movie."
+A week later, during their televised review of Happy Gilmore, Ebert tried to defend Farley, saying that he thought Siskel was too hard on him, and that he believed with the right script Farley could be good in a film.
+He also said that during the initial episode but Siskel dissented "he's not good with any script.
+He just runs around screams and rolls around on the ground like a fat man".

 The opinions of other reviewers were mixed.
 In his review, Richard Leiby of The Washington Post wrote "Farley and Spade manage to wring humor from a series of juvenile setups and predictable pratfalls."
 Barry Walters of the San Francisco Examiner wrote that "there isn't one shred of slightly intellectual wit" in the film.

-Black Sheep was one of the final films reviewed by Jeffery Lyons and Michael Medved on their PBS television show Sneak Previews which was ultimately cancelled later in 1996 after this film's release.
-Although both were fans of Farley, Tommy Boy and director Penelope Spheeris, whose film Wayne's World they enjoyed due to its wit, they felt this film was offensive, unfunny and filled with needless slapstick.
+Black Sheep is one of the final films reviewed by Jeffery Lyons and Michael Medved on their PBS television show Sneak Previews.
+Although both were fans of Farley, Tommy Boy, and director Penelope Spheeris, they said this film was offensive, unfunny, and filled with needless slapstick.